-Under centralization, each agent reports his efficiency to the principal directly and no direct communication takes place between the agents.
-In this organizational structure, each agent can, as in standard screening models, reap information rent by misrepresenting his efficiency and the principal responds by distorting the project size downward in the optimal contract.
+Under centralization, each agent sends a report about his efficiency to the principal directly, and no direct communication takes place between the agents.
+As in standard models of screening, each agent can reap information rent by misrepresenting his efficiency and the principal reduces information rents by distorting the project size downward in the optimal contract.
 When these distortions are large, an incentive for the principal arises to manipulate the aggregate information herself.
-In particular, when both agents report that they are inefficient so that the organization's aggregate efficiency is low, the principal has an incentive to overstate the aggregate information.
+In particular, when both agents report that they are inefficient so that the organization's aggregate efficiency is low, the principal has an incentive to overstate the aggregate efficiency.
+In other words, the principal gains ex post by manipulating the aggregate information.
 We show that reconciling the agents' and the principal's incentives hinders an effective use of the agents' private information and may even prevent its use in the sense that optimal contracts exhibit pooling.